lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

-Chapter 2.2.5 Libreoffice Writer
+Chapter 2.2.5 LibreOffice Writer
 ================================

-Libreoffice Writer is a word processing application that is the default on Lubuntu.
+LibreOffice Writer is a word processing application that is the default on Lubuntu.

 Features:
  - No ribbon